Armenia violated ceasefire on the state border - NAKHCHIVAN TODAY

-Armenian armed forces fired at the positions of our units on the Armenia-Azerbaijan state border using mortars and small arms.
+Units of Armenian armed forces fired at the positions of the units of the Azerbaijan Army located at the Armenia-Azerbaijan state border using mortars and small arms.

-In the night of November 2, at various times, the positions of our military units located in Gazakh, Tovuz and Dashkesan regions of Azerbaijan were fired by the enemy from Noyemberyan, Berd and Vardenis regions of Armenia.
+Starting from the night of November 5 to November 6 until 05:00 in the morning, the positions of our military units located in Tovuz, Gadabay, and Dashkesan regions of Azerbaijan were intermittently fired by the enemy from the direction of Berd, Chambarak, and Vardenis regions of Armenia.

 Armenia violated ceasefire on the state border

-Armenian armed forces fired at the positions of our units on the Armenia-Azerbaijan state border using mortars and small arms.
+Units of Armenian armed forces fired at the positions of the units of the Azerbaijan Army located at the Armenia-Azerbaijan state border using mortars and small arms.